Cocooning during COVID-19

 What is cocooning?

 Cocooning involves staying at home and reducing face-to-face interaction with other people as much as possible.
-It is intended to minimise your risk of contracting COVID-19.
+It is intended to minimise your risk of getting COVID-19.

-If you are over 70 years or at very high risk from COVID-19, you should:
+If you are over 70 years or have a medical condition that puts you at very high risk from COVID-19, you should:

 - Stay at home as much as possible